Collin County Lawyers for Expungement of a Deferred Adjudication

 The court will set a hearing date after you file the petition and related documents.
 You and all parties you listed in the petition should receive a notice of the hearing.

 The court will determine whether you are entitled to an expunction for the deferred adjudication.
 If they rule in your favor, they will issue an order for expunction.

 Everyone with any documents associated with your case must destroy them.
 It can take up to 180 days for that to happen.
-Essentially, the expunction means you can act like the arrest and charge never occurred.
+The expungement means you can act like the arrest and charge never occurred.

 Why Hire Rosenthal Kalabus & Therrian?

-At Rosenthal Kalabus & Therrian, our expunction of a deferred adjudication lawyers in Collin County can simplify the complex process for you.
+At Rosenthal Kalabus & Therrian, our expungement of deferred adjudication lawyers in Collin County can simplify the complex process.
 You don’t have to worry about drafting the petition, gathering documentation, or filing it with the court.
 Let us handle everything on your behalf.
-We understand how overwhelming this entire situation is and want to relieve your burden.
+We understand the overwhelming situation and want to relieve your burden.

 Rosenthal Kalabus & Therrian has a reputation for and a proven track record of success.
 We have received awards from multiple organizations, including Super Lawyers, the Top 100 Trial Lawyers, and the Best Lawyers Under 40.
 Several of our attorneys also have a 10.0 Superb rating from Avvo.
 We are proud of our legal achievements and the level of service we can provide.